YWCA of Minneapolis

 Community or Constituency Served

-The YWCA lives its mission and changes lives through innovative programs and passionate advocacy in education, racial justice and wellness.
-Our promise is to equip people to create brighter futures for themselves, their families and the community.
-Annually we provide services to more than 5,700 people: 3,650+ are awarded health and fitness scholarships, and 2,100+ diverse children and youth participate in high quality early childhood education and after-school youth development programs.
-In addition 18,400+ individuals and families utilize our three urban Health & Fitness facilities as members.
+The YWCA lives its mission and changes lives through innovative programs and advocacy in education, racial justice and wellness.
+Our promise is to equip people to create brighter futures for themselves, their families and their community.
+Each year we touch the lives of 30,000 individuals, primarily in Minneapolis.
+We provide services to 2,100+ diverse children and youth through high quality, culturally responsive early childhood education and afterschool youth development programs.
+7,200+ diverse individuals are empowered to take action to eliminate racism and 1,550+ advocates raise awareness about policy solutions to improve equity and access to high quality early childhood education and afterschool programs for girls and youth.

 Geographic Area Served